dougeby/IntuneDocs/intune/ios-device-features-settings.md

 ## App notifications settings

-Chose how installed apps on iOS devices send notifications.
+Choose how installed apps on iOS devices send notifications.
 These settings support supervised devices running iOS 9.3 and later.

 1. In **Settings**, select **App Notifications (supervised only)** > **Add**: